Mastek Blog

 Sarah Parker

-You joined the Public Sector to make a difference to people’s lives, to ensure that taxpayer’s money is well spent and to help shape the country’s future.
+You joined the Public Sector to make a difference in people’s lives, to ensure that taxpayer’s money is well spent, and to help shape the country’s future.

 That just got a lot harder.